Mike Nesbitt: 2025

+Leader of the Ulster Unionist Party

+First term (2012–2017)

 Mike Nesbitt was elected as UUP party leader on 31 March 2012.
 He defeated South Down assembly member John McCallister with a final vote tally of 536 votes to 129.
 Nesbitt said he wanted the UUP to become "the party of choice for every pro-union voter in Northern Ireland".

 In April 2012, Nesbitt announced that he wanted to make history by being the first leader of his party to attend a Sinn Féin ard fheis.
 He said: "We should be going to all the conferences of the main parties, not just the Conservatives, Labour and Liberal Democrats."

 Shortly after his election, Nesbitt received attention when he criticised the Alliance Party, a rival party of the UUP.
 He called them "unprincipled and driven by self-interest" and said they presided over "a catalogue of disasters".
 He challenged their commitment to its core policy of a shared future, saying "I can only imagine the disappointment of Alliance voters hoping for a principled stance on a shared future."
 An Alliance spokesman retorted, saying "In last year's election the public showed growing support for the Alliance Party.
 These criticisms come from a newly elected leader with little experience who leads a party that is in decline at a time when Alliance is in the ascendant.
 We will not, therefore, be responding to these silly remarks."

 Nesbitt has tried to present a unionism which is more accommodating to aspects of Irish culture; for example he visited the Gaeltacht Quarter on the Falls Road, Belfast as the first step in trying to overturn the perception of some that his party is hostile to the Irish language.

-Following the 2017 election, Nesbitt announced his intention to step down as party leader.
+Following the 2017 Northern Ireland Assembly election, Nesbitt announced his intention to step down as party leader, which he did on 8 April 2017.